 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The tutorial is quite simple.
 I will show you through the step by step change of the default SSH port on Ubuntu.

-NOTE: Before changing the port, you should make sure that the new port is free and it is not used by another service on your VPS.
+NOTE: Before changing the port, you should make sure that the new port is free and is not used by another service on your VPS.
 You should also check if the port is not closed in your server firewall.

 Change SSH Port in Ubuntu